ElArkk/jax-unirep/paper/paper.md

 Because it is 1900-long, a visual check for correctness is a trace of 1900-long embedding.

+![
+    Comparison of the average hidden state between the implementations when transforming the same sequence.
+    Because the two traces of the hidden state dimensions overlapped almost perfectly, a small constant was added to the UniRep values, such that both traces become visible.
+The inset shows 50 out of the total 1900 dimensions.
+](./figures/rep_trace_lf.png)

 We also verified that the embeddings calculated using the pre-trained weights were informative for top models, and trained a model to predict the brightness